 Relationships are crucial to success in life and the very same is true in business.

-However, many relationships fail due to lack of understanding and a belief on one side that the relationship is one-way.
-Stephen Covey goes on to explain the foundations of any good relationship and how six paradigms rule over the success or failure of every interaction.
-As you will see, each option is common in business and a startup should always seek to nurture the most effective of the following paradigms:
+However, many relationships fail due to a lack of understanding and a belief on one side that the relationship is one-way.
+Stephen Covey explains the foundations of any good relationship and how six paradigms rule over the success or failure of every interaction.
+Each option is common in business and a startup should always seek to nurture the most effective of the following paradigms:

 Win-Win – Both sides of the relationship will benefit and receive just as much satisfaction as the other.